volt-protocol/whitepaper/README.md

 ### rollups
 A rollup or "layer two" is a scaling solution allowing users of Ethereum to send transactions at lower cost.
 On Ethereum mainnet, it costs several dollars each time a user transfers tokens, and more complex operations cost more.
 Rollups allow this cost to be reduced dramatically while maintaining the security benefits of Ethereum itself.
 Examples of rollups include Arbitrum and Optimism.
 [Read here to learn more about the technical details of rollups and Ethereum scaling](https://ethereum.org/en/developers/docs/scaling/).

-### yield venues
-There are numerous smart contract systems that accept deposits of stablecoins and offer yield.
-The dominant category are lending protocols like Aave or Compound, where users can borrow stablecoins against other cryptoassets.
-All yield venues include risks, including possibility of smart contract exploit or liquidation failure.